ndonolli/winkler/README.md

 ## Contributing

 Open an issue, talk it out, open a pull request, and bear the fruits of your labor.
 This is not my code.
-It is *our* code, comerade.
+It is *our* code, comrade.

 ## Roadmap